 Kids will enjoy the special events and activities that are held in the Sanctuary's Youth Activities Classroom such as the Screech Owl Presentation, as well as the "Reading with Rufous" Storytime event.
 Check the Sanctuary's event calendar for dates and times of classroom events.

-Visit the Sanctuary's gift shop for an ice-cold beverage, or to brows the wide variety of merchandise available such as t-shirts, hats, educational books, paintings, magnets, etc.
+Visit the Sanctuary's gift shop for an ice-cold beverage, or to browse the wide variety of merchandise available such as t-shirts, hats, educational books, paintings, magnets, and more.

 View the memorial dedicated to the late Jim Backus (Mr. Howell of Gilligan's Island) from longtime Redington Shores Resident Dawn Wells (Mary-Ann of Gilligan's Island), located in the Sanctuary's Shade Garden near the White Pelican viewing area.